Test in a live environment

 Firefox is an alternative web browser with a focus on security and user privacy.
 It stands out for running on its own bespoke engine instead of Chromium.
 However, when it comes to saving webpages as PDFs, it works very similarly to Chrome and Edge.
 And like those browsers, it struggles with the layout of some pages, making the content unreadable.

-Like Mozille, Apple uses its own bespoke engine to run its browser, and with it comes some slight differences compared to the other options.
+Like Mozilla, Apple uses its own bespoke engine to run its browser, and with it comes some slight differences compared to the other options.
 In our tests, Safari produced the most accurate PDF documents, but lacks features such as custom page printing selection.

 Soda PDF is a free online tool which allows you to convert webpages to PDF, as well as many other features.
 In our tests, it proved more accurate than most other browsers, but failed to load several images from the webpage.

 Web browsers and online tools are easy to use and offer a range of basic editing features.
-However, for a more powerful webpage to PDF conversion tool, IronPDF offers flexibility which cannot be matched.
+However, for a more powerful webpage to PDF conversion tool, IronPDF offers flexibility that cannot be matched.

 And webpage to PDF conversions are just the start - with PDF formatting, built-in security and compliance features, and more, IronPDF is the number one tool for all of your PDF document needs.

 Ready to get your hands on IronPDF?
-You can start with our 30-day free trial.
+You can start with our 30-day free trial for IronPDF.
 It’s also completely free to use for development purposes so you can really get to see what it’s made of.
-And if you like what you see, IronPDF starts as low as $749.
-For even bigger savings, check out the Iron Suite where you can get all nine Iron Software tools for the price of two.
+And if you like what you see, IronPDF starts as low as affordable pricing of $749.
+For even bigger savings, check out the Iron Suite bundle where you can get all nine Iron Software tools for the price of two.
 Happy coding!

 9 .NET API products for your office documents